Please enable JavaScript to view this site.

 >> To generate a Dynamic Listing

-2.Click on the Dynamic icon in the Toolbar (at the top of the screen) - or in the View menu select Dynamic Listings - to display the "Dynamic Listing" screen.
+1.If no Dynamic Listing windows are currently open - click on the Dynamic icon in the Toolbar (at the top of the screen) - or in the View menu select Dynamic Listings - to display the "Dynamic Listing" screen.

-3.Click in the dropdown box across the very top of the screen to select the kind of Dynamic Job you want to use to generate the report with.
+2.Click in the dropdown box across the very top of the screen to select the kind of Dynamic Job you want to use to generate the report with.

 4.Click on the Location iconIcon; locationnear the top right of the window above the "PDF" icon, if you want to change the location for the dynamic events.
 Once changed click the Apply button.